 Raw coconut is a good source of MCTs, manganese, copper, selenium, and potassium.
-Additionally, some of the types of fat that coconut contains, such as the capric, lauric and caprylic fatty acids, are thought to be beneficial for your immune system, helping it fight pathogens.
+Additionally, some of the types of fat that coconut contains, such as the capric, lauric and caprylic fatty acids, are thought to be beneficial for your immune system, helping it fight pathogens (4).

 These healthy fats are extracted from coconut to make MCT Oil.

-Spinach is an excellent addition to any diet, due to its numerous health benefits (lowering blood pressure, improving bone health, improved diabetes management, among others), and it’s one of the staples for many people who are doing the keto diet (4).
+Spinach is an excellent addition to any diet, due to its numerous health benefits (lowering blood pressure, improving bone health and diabetes management, and more), and it’s one of the staples for many people who are doing the keto diet (5).

 A 100 g serving (3.5 oz) of raw spinach contains only 1.4 g net carbs and 2.2 g fiber, plus 0.4 g fat and 2.9 g protein, and a total of 23 calories.
 Additionally, spinach is a good source of magnesium and potassium, which are both very important on keto.

-Spinach is super versatile and you can eat it raw, sautéed, in soups, in smoothies, as a side dish, in an omelet, and many more.
+Spinach is super versatile.
+You can eat it raw, sautéed, in soups, in smoothies, as a side dish, in an omelet, and many more.